The Coronation: Twitter watched in glee as the Queen handled her jewels

 Current national mood: YAAAS QUEEN

-In The Coronation, our Royal Highness Queen Elizabeth II gave her version of the day in 1953 that made her monarch.
+In The Coronation, Queen Elizabeth II gave her version of the day in 1953 that made her monarch.
 And all Twitter wanted to do was make jokes about how the Queen handled her crown.

 During the interview with Alastair Bruce, assistants wearing white gloves carefully placed the headpiece in front of the Queen, who prodded the “heavy” headpiece before jostling the crown.